microfossil/particle-classification-examples/docs/tutorial/dataset_creation.rst

 An important note on convolutional neural networks
 --------------------------------------------------

-Despite the hype, convolutional neurals networks (CNNs) are not magic.
-They are very good pattern recognisers, during training they *learn* which image features correspond to which classes.
+Convolutional neural networks (CNNs) are are very good pattern recognisers.
+During training they *learn* which image features correspond to which classes.
 Then once trained, they classify images according to which features are found in the image.

 This leads to a few important observations:

-.. tip:: One cannot expect the CNN to accurately classify an image whose distinguishing features are *not in the training set*.
+.. tip:: One cannot expect the CNN to accurately classify an image whose distinguishing features are *not* in the training set*.

 For example, the following images show the dorsal (left) and umbilical (right) views of a *N. dutertrei* foraminifera microfossil particle.
 If only the dorsal view is in the training set, the CNN may have difficultly classifying images of the umbilical view, as the image contains a different set of features.